-In this section we provides the alternative realization of these functionals, which is parameterized by the string field $V$ in the large Hilbert space.
-We first see the pure-gauge-like and the associated string fields can be defined by the differential equations, which are the $\mathbb Z_2$-reversed versions of the construction in \cite{Berkovits:2004xh}.
-Then, the WZW-like action parameterized by the string field $V$
+In this section we provides another realisation of these functionals, which is parameterized by the string field $V$ in the large Hilbert space.
+We first see the pure-gauge-like and the associated functional fields can be defined by the differential equations, which are the $\mathbb Z_2$-reversed versions of the construction in \cite{Berkovits:2004xh}.
+Then, the WZW-like action parameterized by the string field $V$,

 is given in terms of them.
-The equivalence of the actions in the different parameterizations is shown by the almost same procedure performed in \cite{Erler:2015rra}.
+The equivalence of these actions in the different parameterizations is shown by the almost same procedure performed in \cite{Erler:2015rra}.